dream-chaser-51/node-react-pagination/README.md

 npm run dev

-Development Setup
+Development Setup Server:

   Clone the repository.

   Change to server directory and install dependencies using the below command

   npm install

   Copy .env.example inside server directory to .env and set the required values

-Start the server using the below command
+Start the server using the below command :

 npm run dev

+Development Setup Client:

 switch to another terminal